cormullion/Karnak.jl/docs/src/syntax.md

 ```
 vertexfunction = my_vertexfunction(vertex, coordinates)
-edgefunction = my_edgefunction(edgenumber, from, to, edgesrc, edgedest)
+edgefunction = my_edgefunction(edgenumber, edgesrc, edgedest, from::Point, to::Point)
 ```

 These allow you to place graphics at `coordinates[vertex]`, and to draw edges from `from` to `to`, using any available tools for drawing.